toosoft/itex/README.md

 Your customers can click the payment button anytime and from any device to make payment to you.

 - Visit the transactions page to view all your transactions.
-For more ItexPay Plugin features and usage, visit the Read Me in the Home Page of this plugin.
+For more ItexPay Plugin features and usage, visit the Read Me menu that will display in the Home Page after the installation of this plugin.

 ### You have your ItexPay!
 You have payments in one click!
 You have more!